mozman/ezdxf/docs/source/tutorials/diameter_dimension.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DIMSTYLE "EZ_RADIUS_INSIDE" can be used to place the dimension text inside
 the circle at a default location.

-Default DIMSTYLE settings are: 1 drawing unit
+The basic DIMSTYLE settings are:

+- 1 drawing unit = 1m
-is 1m, scale 1:100, length_factor is 100 which creates measurement text in cm,
+- scale 1:100, length_factor is 100 which creates
+- the length factor :attr:`dimlfac` = 100, which creates a measurement text in cm.
-and a closed filled arrow with size 0.25 is used.
+- uses a closed filled arrow, arrow size :attr:`dimasz` = 0.25

-"EZ_RADIUS_INSIDE" default settings:
+Advanced "EZ_RADIUS_INSIDE" settings to place (force) the text inside of the
+circle:

 =========== ====================================================================
-tmove       0 to keep dim line with text, this is the best setting for text
+tmove       0 = moves the dimension line with dimension text, this is the best
-            inside to preserve appearance of the DIMENSION entity, if editing
+            setting for text inside to preserve the appearance of the DIMENSION
-            afterwards in BricsCAD or AutoCAD.
+            entity, if editing afterwards in a CAD application.
-dimtix      1 to force text inside
+dimtix      1 = force text inside
-dimatfit    0 to force text inside, required by BricsCAD and AutoCAD
+dimatfit    0 = force text inside, required by BricsCAD and AutoCAD
-dimtad      0 to center text vertical, BricsCAD and AutoCAD always create
+dimtad      0 = center text vertical, BricsCAD and AutoCAD always create a
-            vertical centered text, `ezdxf` let you choose the vertical placement
+            vertical centered text, `ezdxf` let you choose the vertical
-            (above, below, center), but editing the DIMENSION in BricsCAD or
+            placement (above, below, center), but editing the DIMENSION in
-            AutoCAD will reset text to center placement.
+            BricsCAD or AutoCAD will reset text to center placement.
 =========== ====================================================================

 .. code-block:: python